 Global warming already has a significant impact in the North Sea.

-It caused the displacement of benthic schools of fish northward or to deeper layers of the ocean.
-These variations concern twenty-one of the thirty-six species studied by a team of British researchers (1) that has accumulated data between 1977 and 2001.
+It caused schools of benthic fish to move northward, or to deeper layers of the ocean.
+These variations concern twenty-one of the thirty-six species studied by a team of British researchers (1) which accumulated data between 1977 and 2001.

-Among the species observed were cod, hake and monkfish.
-If current trends continue, some species may withdraw completely from the North Sea by 2050, oceanographers argue.
-(1) Science, 12 May 2005
+Among the species observed are cod, white hake and monkfish.
+If current trends continue, some species could withdraw completely from the North Sea by 2050, say oceanographers.
+(1) Science, May 12, 2005